How To Write Test Cases In Manual Testing With Example?

 For each test scenario, write detailed test cases.
 Each test case should be specific, clear, and concise.
 Include all necessary information to execute the test case.

-Review the test cases with peers, developers, and stakeholders to ensure they cover all aspects of the requirements and are understandable.
+Review the test cases with peers, developers, and stakeholders to ensure they cover all requirements and are understandable.

 Example of Writing Test Cases